-(you must check (1), (2), or (3) below) } i talics CASE NAME: WITH the following record of the oral proceedings in the superior court 2. b.
-A reporter's transcript under rule 8.130.
+(you must check a or b. below) & ilalics APP-003 CASE NAME: SUPERIOR COURT CASE NUMBER: 2. b.
+WITH the following record of the oral proceedings in the superior court: A reporter's transcript under rule 8.130.
 (You must fill out the reporter's transcript section on page 3 of this form.)
-I (1) have (check all that apply): Deposited the approximate cost of transcribing the designated proceedings with this notice as provided in rule (a) 8.130(b)(1).
-Attached a copy of a Transcript Reimbursement Fund application filed under rule 8.130(c)(1). (b) [Attached the reporter's written waiver of a deposit for (check either (i) or (ii)): all of the designated proceedings. part of the designated proceedings. (ii) Attached a certified transcript under rule 8.130(b)(3)(C).
-An agreed statement.
+I have (check all that apply): Deposited the approximate cost of transcribing the designated proceedings with this notice as provided in rule (a) 8.130(b)(1). (b) [Attached a copy of a Transcript Reimbursement Fund application filed under rule 8,130(c)(1), Attached the reporter's written waiver of a deposit for (check either (i) or (ii)): all of the designated proceedings. (ii) [part of the designated proceedings. (d) Attached a certified transcript under rule 8.130(b)(3)(C).
+(2) An agreed statement.
 (Check and complete either (a) or (b) below.)
-I have attached an agreed statement to this notice. (a) All the parties have agreed in writing (stipulated) to try to agree on a statement.
-(You must attach a copy of this (b) stipulation to this notice.)
+I have attached an agreed statement to this notice. (a) (b) [All the parties have agreed in writing (stipulated) to try to agree on a statement.
+(You must attach a copy of this stipulation to this notice.)
 I understand that, within 40 days after I file the notice of appeal, I must file either the agreed statement or a notice indicating the parties were unable to agree on a statement and a new notice designating the record on appeal.
 A settled statement under rule 8.137.
 (You must check (a), (b), or (c) below.)
 The oral procedings in the superior court were not reported by a court reporter.
 The oral proceedings in the superior court were reported by a court reporter, but the appellant has an order waiving his or her court fees and is unable to pay for a reporter's transcript.
 I am requesting to use a settled statement for reasons other than those listed in (a) or (b).
 (You must attach the (c) motion required under rule 8.137(a) to this form.)
-3. RECORD OF AN ADMINISTRATIVE PROCEEDING TO BE TRANSMITTED TO THE REVIEWING COURT I request that the clerk transmit to the reviewing court under rule 8.123 the record of the following administrative proceeding that was admitted into evidence, refused, or lodged in the superior court (give the title and date or dates of the administrative proceeding): Date or Dates Title of Administrative Proceeding 4 NOTICE DESIGNATING CLERK'S TRANSCRIPT (You must complete this section if you checked item 1a. above indicating that you elect to use a clerk's transcript as the record of the documents filed in the superior court.) a.
+3. RECORD OF AN ADMINISTRATIVE PROCEEDING TO BE TRANSMITTED TO THE REVIEWING COURT I request that the clerk transmit to the reviewing court under rule 8.123 the record of the following administrative proceeding that was admitted into evidence, refused, or lodged in the superior court (give the title and date or dates of the administrative proceeding): Title of Administrative Proceeding Date or Dates 4.
+NOTICE DESIGNATING CLERK'S TRANSCRIPT (You must complete this section if you checked item 1a. above indicating that you elect to use a clerk's transcript as the record of the documents filed in the superior court.) a.
 Required documents.
 The clerk will automatically include the following items in the clerk's transcript, but you must provide the date each document was filed or, if that is not available, the date the document was signed.
-Date of Filing Document Title and Description (1)Notice of appeal (2)Notice designating record on appeal (this document) (3)Judgment or order appealed from Notice of entry of judgment (if any) (4)Notice of intention to move for new trial or motion to vacate the judgment, for judgment notwithstanding the verdict, or for reconsideration of an appealed order (if any)
+Document Title and Description Date of Filing (1) Notice of appeal (2)Notice designating record on appeal (this document) (3)Judgment or order appealed from Notice of entry of judgment (if any) (4) Notice of intention to move for new trial or motion to vacate the judgment, for judgment notwithstanding the verdict, or for reconsideration of an appealed order (if any)